howardjake/php-assessment/README.md

 ```
 Feel free to change these custom variables if you'd like

-5. Start our docker container
+5. Start our docker containers

+Make sure you have docker running in the background

-In the project directory run ...
+In the main project directory run ...

 ```
 docker-compose up -d